FullByte/FullByte.github.io/docs/make/stuff/lego.md

 30% padding: 37x37 or *2 for double width = 74x74
 ```

+Luckily it didn't work out as the link has now changed an would have been invalid as i refuse to take care of redirects.
-The next attempt would to go for "https://0xfab1.net".
+The next attempt would to go for <https://0xfab1.net>.
 The results are:

 ``` txt
 7% padding: 25x25 or *2 for double width = 50x50